d0r1h/CO2-Emission-by-Cars/README.md

 ### Description

-Task is build a machine learning model to predict CO2 emissions by different types of cars based on features such as:
+The task is to build a machine learning model to predict CO2 emissions by different types of cars based on features such as:

 * Model of car
 * Engine Size (in Litre)